palsbo/ow2mqtt.inst/README.md

 if the value is changed, the topic an value will be published to the MQTT broker.

+If a field needs to be changed on a 1wire device, publish a topic ending with "/cmd" and the gateway will write the value to the OWFS field registered in the table.
 # installation

 This works with Raspberry pi